Pause and Think ! – The best gift one can give to oneself and humanity

 This is our life.
 It is short.
 We are running.
 We are headed fast to a full-stop.
 The biggest problem is not that there is a problem.
 The biggest problem is that we don’t take a pause to think if there is a problem.
 Take a pause to think, question and understand.Life is short, filling it with pauses makes it more thrilling and meaningful !

-Enjoy our small but beautiful collection of selected books and documentaries, have a look at the stars, birds ; take a silent walk into the forest and wonder why are we here and who are we ?!
+Have a look at the stars, birds ; take a silent walk into the forest and wonder why are we here and who are we ?!

 Who and what inspires us?